 But here’s the thing… I’m slow to call any spell or ability in D&D useless, but this is definitely a situational feature.

 As I wrote when discussing True Strike, there are always situations where certain effects can suddenly become unexpectedly useful!
 Hearth of Moonlight and Shadow is exactly this kind of feature.

 When I played a Circle of Dreams Druid, we did not have any real moments where this ability could shine.

 When resting, our Wizard was always able to cast Tiny Hut so that we could rest safely in the dungeon.
 Because the Hut gave protection that Hearth of Moonlight and Shadow didn’t, there wasn’t a real need to use this ability.

 In Defense of Hearth of Moonlight and Shadow

 But there are some situations in which Hearth of Moonlight and Shadow is a fantastic thing to have.

-If your party is setting up camp somewhere, it’s a safe bet that they will build a fire.
-Taking a rest is not just flopping down somewhere and going to sleep.
-You need fire, food, drink and a bedroll.
+Remember that taking a rest is not just plopping down somewhere and going to sleep.
+You need fire, food, drink, and a bedroll.
 Hearth of Moonlight and Shadow prevents your fire from attracting curious creatures or enemies.

-So, in general, spells like Tiny Hut that provide shelter are probably going to be more useful than this ability.
-But that doesn’t mean that may not have situations where this can really shine!
+So, in general, spells like Tiny Hut that provide shelter are probably going to be more useful than this feature.
+However, that doesn’t mean that you may not have situations where this can really shine!

 All in all, it’s my only real complaint about the Circle of Dreams Druid.
 But you win some, you lose some, right?